Qarik-Group/ultimate-guide-to-bosh/README.md

 All job templates - the definition of how anything is configured and run - are located on every BOSH instance around the world in the same location: `/var/vcap/jobs/`

 **Conventions like this radically lower the mental challenges of providing support/debugging on running production systems.**

+Job templates must contain a `monit` file, but that `monit` file can be empty if the job template does not require any processes to be run.